 A household includes all persons that were living in the home when the initial application for assistance was submitted.
+However, the program may allow adjustments to household size based on changes that occur between the time of application and approval.
+For example, if a household member passes away, the household size may be reduced accordingly.
+If a child is born during that time, the household size may be adjusted.
 Total household size includes minors as well as adults (18 or older).
 If a household member is reasonably expected to live in the household more than 50 percent of the year during the compliance period, they should be included in the household composition.
 Applicants may include temporarily absent household members classified as household dependents, such as children attending college or household members in a nursing home.
-If the absent members are included, especially for specific cases where adult children in the household AGI calculations.
+If the absent members are included, especially for specific cases where adult children in the household may result in additional bedrooms, their income and deductions must be included in Household AGI calculations.